massalabs/massa-docs/testnet/faq.rst

 allows to develop in more usual languages as well as introduces several innovations.

-We are currently finishing the implementation of a first version of the smart contract engine which should be released soon.
+Our smart contract system is released and run on the testnet.
+You can find the full documentation :ref:`here <web3-dev-sc>`.

 We are planning some exciting features, such as self-wakeup, a bit like what is introduced `here <https://arxiv.org/pdf/2102.10784.pdf>`__